Trafficking Risk in Sub-Saharan African Supply Chains

 Working Conditions

-The law sets the minimum wage at CFA 90,000 (USD 160) per month in the formal sector.
+The law sets the minimum wage at CFA 90,000 (USD 160) per month in the formal sector.[36]
 There is no official minimum wage in the agricultural sector and other informal sectors.
 The high cost of urban living causes many working in the formal sector to seek secondary employment in informal sectors.
 There is no legal limit on the number of hours worked per week, but the law does provide a standard work week of seven hours per day with a one-hour lunch break for five days per week.
+The law also calls for at least 24 hours without work each 7 week.
 The law requires overtime pay for work outside of regular working hours.
-There are no laws prohibiting excessive compulsory overtime.
-The U.S. Department of State has reported that observance of workplace safety standards law is often lax, and that workers do not have any specific right to leave work situations that could harm their health or safety without jeopardizing their employment.
-There are no reported exceptions for foreign or migrant workers and authorities are not reported to protect workers effectively in unsafe working situations.[28]
+There are no laws prohibiting excessive compulsory overtime.[37]

 Discrimination